 Planting the alder

-The sonnet celebrates a tree that flourished in the riverbank landscape of Heaney’s upbringing.
-Alders abounded along the banks of the Moyola.
-The poet tacks on an appeal for everyone to plant a tree to help the environment.
+A sonnet celebrating a tree that flourished in the riverbank landscape of Heaney’s upbringing and later life.
+Alders abounded along the banks and damp conditions of the river Moyola.

-Heaney takes on the challenge of describing colours and textures in a lyrical version of what might be found in a botanical handbook of trees, citing compelling reasons for planting the alder and raising a glass to each of the qualities in turn.
+The poet takes on the challenge of describing colours and textures in a lyrical version of what might be found in a botanical handbook of trees, citing compelling reasons for planting the alder.
+He raises a glass to each of its drumroll of qualities.

-For the alder’s high-class heraldic bark of dulled argent alternating with white striations (pigeon collared).
+For the alder’s upper-crust heraldic bark of dulled argent interspersed with lighter patches (pigeon collared).

-For its leaves as they inter-react with rain drops: acting as a sound-board (splitter-splatter), disposing of the downfall (guttering ), not taking the relationship seriously (rain-flirt).
+For its leaves as they inter-react with rain drops: acting as a sound-board (splitter-splatter), disposing of the downfall (guttering ), encouraging a playful relationship (rain-flirt).

 For the springtime shape of its first green cones–their stubby lumpiness (snub and clot) and their shades of green (smelted emerald, chlorophyll).

-For the dull colour (scut and scat) of cones that cling to the tree long after the leaves have been shed: their texture and sound (so rattle-skinned), their fragility (so fossil-brittle).
+For the dull colour (scut and scat) of cones that clung to the tree long after the leaves had been shed.
+More than simply an observer, Heaney uses his range of senses to express associated sound and touch (so rattle-skinned) and fragile texture (so fossil-brittle).

-For the distinctive colour (flame red) of its mutilated wood when torn.
+For the distinctive colour (flame red) of its mutilated/ logged wood (when torn).

-He loves the alder most of all when it is in blossom for the swinging locks of yellow catkins!
+For Heaney the alder reaches its climax when it is in blossom (for the swinging locks of yellow catkins).

-Planting an alder tree is a ‘must’ however scruffy and unkempt it might appear (streel-head in the rain).
+For all these reasons, planting an alder tree is a ‘must’ however scruffy and unkempt it’s appearance (streel-head in the rain).

 • bark: tree-trunk’s tough protective cover;